what does istg mean in text

 What Does ISTG Mean in Text?
 Real Meaning, Usage, Examples & Social Media Context

-If you spend time on TikTok comments, Instagram DMs, Snapchat, or text messages, you’ve probably seen someone type “ISTG” during an emotional or dramatic conversation.
+If you spend time on texting apps, TikTok comments, Instagram DMs, or Snapchat, you’ve probably seen someone type “ISTG” during an emotional conversation or dramatic moment.

 ISTG stands for: